OrnateNt2/ChatGPT-Telegram-bot/README.md

-# ChatGPT-Telegram-bot
-Python API client for ChatGPT: Connects to OpenAI's neural network API, enabling text generation, image processing, and audio message handling.
-Easy integration for AI-driven projects.

-ChatGPT Telegram Bot
+# ChatGPT Telegram Bot

 Welcome to the ChatGPT Telegram Bot repository!
 This project provides a Telegram bot powered by OpenAI's ChatGPT neural network API.
-With this bot, users can engage in interactive conversations, generate text responses, process images, and handle audio messages seamlessly.
+Engage in interactive conversations, generate text responses, process images, and handle audio messages seamlessly.

-Key Features:
+## Key Features:

-Text Generation: Users can initiate conversations by sending text messages to the bot.
-The bot utilizes the ChatGPT model to generate contextually relevant responses, creating a conversational experience.

-Image Processing: By using the /image command followed by a prompt, users can request the bot to generate images based on the provided input.
-The bot leverages advanced image generation capabilities to produce visually appealing outputs.

-Audio Message Handling: The bot supports the processing of audio messages.
-Users can send audio messages, and the bot converts them into text responses using the ChatGPT model, enabling seamless communication.

-Clear Chat History: Users can clear the chat history by sending the /new command, ensuring privacy and starting fresh conversations.
+1. **Text Generation:** Initiate conversations and receive contextually relevant responses.
+2. **Image Processing:** Generate images based on provided prompts using the `/image` command.
+3. **Audio Message Handling:** Convert audio messages to text responses for seamless communication.
+4. **Clear Chat History:** Start fresh conversations by clearing chat history with the `/new` command.

-Getting Started:
+## Getting Started:

-To get started with the ChatGPT Telegram Bot, follow these steps:

-Clone the Repository: Clone this repository to your local machine.
-Install Dependencies: Install the required dependencies listed in the requirements.txt file.
+1. **Clone the Repository:** `git clone [repository_url]`
+2. **Install Dependencies:** `pip install -r requirements.txt`
-Configure Environment Variables: Set up the necessary environment variables, including TG_BOT_TOKEN, TG_BOT_CHATS, PROXY_API_KEY, YANDEX_KEY_ID, YANDEX_KEY_SECRET, and YANDEX_BUCKET.
+3. **Configure Environment Variables:** Set up environment variables.
-Deploy API Gateway: Deploy the provided API Gateway configuration to enable communication between the bot and the Telegram platform.
+4. **Deploy API Gateway:** Enable communication between the bot and Telegram.
-Integration: Integrate the bot with your Telegram account by adding it to your desired chat or group.
+5. **Integration:** Add the bot to your Telegram chat or group.
-Start Chatting: Begin chatting with the bot!
-Explore its capabilities by sending text messages, image prompts, or audio messages.
+6. **Start Chatting:** Begin chatting with the bot!

-Contributions:
+## Contributions:

-Contributions to this project are welcome!
-Whether you'd like to enhance existing features, add new functionalities, or fix bugs, feel free to submit pull requests.
-Together, we can improve and expand the capabilities of the ChatGPT Telegram Bot.
+Contributions welcome!
+Submit pull requests to enhance features, add functionalities, or fix bugs.

-License:
+## License:

-This project is licensed under the MIT License, allowing for flexibility in usage and modification.
-See the LICENSE file for more details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-Disclaimer:
+## Disclaimer:

-Please note that this bot is intended for demonstration and educational purposes only.
-Use it responsibly and adhere to ethical guidelines when engaging in conversations.
+For demonstration and educational purposes only.
+Use responsibly and adhere to ethical guidelines.

 Start your conversational journey with the ChatGPT Telegram Bot today and experience the power of AI-driven interactions!